-- You're a woman older than 25 and at risk of STIs — for example, if you're having sex with a new partner or multiple partners
+- Women older than 25 and at increased risk of STIs — such as having sex with a new partner or multiple partners

-- You've been forced to have intercourse or engage in sexual activity against your will
+- People who have been forced to have intercourse or engage in sexual activity against their will

 HIV, syphilis and hepatitis

 The U.S. Preventive Services Taskforce encourages HIV testing, at least once, as a routine part of health care if you're between the ages of 15 and 65.
 Younger teens or older adults should be tested if they have a high risk of an STI.
 The Centers for Disease Control and Prevention (CDC) advises at least yearly HIV testing if you're at high risk of infection.

 National guidelines recommend hepatitis B screening for people age 18 and older at least once, and with a test that includes a few different markers of the virus.
 Guidelines also recommend hepatitis C screening for all adults.
 Vaccines are available for hepatitis A and B and are usually given at birth.
 Unvaccinated adults can be vaccinated if they are at high risk of getting hepatitis A or B.